 Eligible businesses in Ontario can access this government funding to enhance their labour force by utilizing training and education for new/existing employees, including those with disabilities.
 These small business grants can be used to offset external training programs that lead to operational and productivity improvements.

 Eligible employers can access up to 50-100% of up to $15,000 in employee training costs per trainee.

 There are many other variations of the Canada Job Grant (CJG) program for the remaining provinces in Canada.
 To see a list of all programs, please visit the Canada Job Grant (CJG) program page.

 How to Apply for Funding

-To get started with COJG, businesses must submit an application package that includes a company overview, detailed training plans, training impacts, and vendor quotes.
-Within the application, businesses must identify all trainees by name and how the training will impact their role within the company.
-Typically, applications are reviewed and approved within 2-4 weeks.
+To get started with COJG, businesses must submit an application that includes a business overview, detailed training plans, training impacts, and vendor quotes.
+Within the application, businesses must identify all trainees by title and how the training will impact their role within the company.
+Applications can be reviewed and approved in as little as 2-4 weeks.

-Learn More About Government Funding Opportunities for Your Business
+Learn More About Government Funding for Your Business

 Interested businesses may contact Mentor Works to learn more about any of these hiring grants and determine whether their business is eligible to apply for government funding to offset costs of hiring and/or training persons with disabilities.